31. Glossary

 - Main Menu

 Sublime Text’s Main Menu is the row of click-able words just under each Window’s Title Bar.
-See Menus for more details.
+See Menu for illustration, and Menus for more details.

 - miniHTML

-A subset of HTML and CSS that provides layout for things like pop-up windows that show information in a nice, readable format.
+A subset of HTML and CSS that provides layout for things like Popup overlays that show information in a nice, readable format.
+Phantom

 - Minimap